INTERNAL MIGRATION IN INDIA

 - Basic reasons for migration within India can be attributed to the search for better employment in industries, trade, transport, and services.

 - Seasonal Migration: People seasonally migrate for employment in different areas and different industries.
-For example, significant numbers of people from drought-prone regions migrate seasonally to work in brickmaking, construction, tile factories, and agricultural work.
+Eg: people from drought-prone regions migrate seasonally to work in sugarcane fields, brickmaking and construction.

 - Circular migration: It is the temporary and usually repetitive movement of a migrant worker between home and host areas, typically for the purpose of employment.